-\autoref{contraction} supposes that we are working with behaviors, and cannot be used to interpret contraction in full generality.
-It is however possible to show in a similar way that contraction can be interpreted when the sequent contains at least one behavior (this is the next proposition).
-This restriction of the context is necessary: without behaviors in the sequent one cannot interpret the contraction since the inflation property is essential for showing that $(1/2)\phi(\oc\de{a})\otimes\psi(\oc\de{a})+(1/2)\de{0}$ is an element of $\cond{\phi(\oc A)\otimes\psi(\oc A)}$.
+\autoref{contraction} supposes that we are working with behaviours, and cannot be used to interpret contraction in full generality.
+It is however possible to show in a similar way that contraction can be interpreted when the sequent contains at least one behaviour (this is the next proposition).
+This restriction of the context is necessary: without behaviours in the sequent one cannot interpret the contraction since the inflation property is essential for showing that $(1/2)\phi(\oc\de{a})\otimes\psi(\oc\de{a})+(1/2)\de{0}$ is an element of $\cond{\phi(\oc A)\otimes\psi(\oc A)}$.